meridianarc/griptape-docs/docs/core-features/state.md

 # State

 One of the principles behind in Griptape design is related to state management.
-Centralization for state is not necessary for all applications, but Griptape takes advantage of this pattern to provide a more rich UX/UI experience, which not all of dApps takes into account when interacting with 3rd party extensions and common functionality such as the viewing keys management.
+Centralization of state is not necessary for all applications, but Griptape takes advantage of this pattern to provide a more rich UX/UI experience, which not all dApps takes into account when interacting with 3rd party extensions and common functionality such as the viewing keys management.

-In order to provide such state management, Griptape uses [Pinia](http://pinia.esm.dev/) as its state management provider.
+In order to provide such state management, Griptape uses [Pinia](http://pinia.esm.dev/) as its state management library.

 ## Access wallet state